 Ready to drastically reduce your CPA on Facebook using just 4 practical steps?
 Learn how to better understand your customers, put your assumptions to bed and develop a data-driven marketing strategy to increase your social media ROI.

 In the early days of social media and digital marketing, brand marketers experienced enormous growth.
-However, many of the same brands are now experiencing a plateau or even a decline in the same tactics more recently.
+However, many of the same brands are now experiencing a plateau or even a decline in the same tactics.

-As campaign ROI reduces, marketers are going back to the drawing board, seeking answers to why they are experiencing more and more of the dreaded ‘W’ word – wastage.
-Brands have evolved to be far more data-centric than ever before and the winner of this evolution is the customer.
+As their ROI from social media campaigns drops, marketers are going back to the drawing board, seeking answers to why they are experiencing more and more of the dreaded “W” word: waste.
+Brands today have to evolve to be far more data-centric than ever before in order to increase social media ROI.

-In the case of a global footwear brand, their cost per acquisition on Facebook had been rising year after year, resulting in reduced ROI.
-The brand became concerned that the reason behind the decline was that they no longer understood their customers, this in part due to lacking the resource and technology to fully analyze their customer data.
+In the case of a global footwear brand, their cost per acquisition on Facebook had been rising year after year, resulting in reduced social media ROI.
+The brand became concerned that the reason behind the decline was that they no longer understood their customers, in part due to lacking the resources and technology to fully analyze their customer data.

 The brand’s most urgent needs were to: